Latest SeedProd News

 WooCommerce payments tab

-On this screen, you’ll see the different payment methods you can offer shoppers on your WooCommerce store, including debit and credit cards, Google Pay, PayPal, Apple Pay, direct bank account payouts, and more.
+On this screen, you’ll see the different payment solutions you can offer shoppers on your WooCommerce store.
+The different payment providers and methods include debit and credit cards, Google Pay, PayPal, Apple Pay, direct bank account payouts, and more.

 Get started with Stripe payments

 To accept online payments, you’ll need to link WooCommerce to your Stripe merchant account.
-So click the Create or connect an account button to do so.
+Click the Create or Connect an Account button to do so.

 Connect Stripe with WooCommerce